Venezuelan presidential crisis: Guaidó briefly detained, plans continue

 Guaidó was detained on 13 January by the Bolivarian Intelligence Service (SEBIN) and released 45 minutes later.
 The SEBIN agents who intercepted his car and took him into custody were fired.
 The Information Minister, Jorge Rodríguez, said the agents did not have instructions and the arrest was orchestrated by Guaidó as a "media stunt" to gain popularity; BBC News correspondents said that it appeared to be a genuine ambush to send a message to the opposition.
 Almagro condemned the arrest, which he called a "kidnapping", while Pompeo referred to it as an "arbitrary detention".
 After his detention, Guaidó said that Rodríguez's admission that the SEBIN agents acted independently showed that the government had lost control of its security forces; he called Miraflores (the presidential palace) "desperate", and stated: "There is one legitimate president of the National Assembly and of all Venezuela."

 On 15 January 2019, the National Assembly approved legislation to work with dozens of foreign countries to request that these nations freeze Maduro administration bank accounts.
 Guaidó wrote a 15 January 2019 opinion piece in The Washington Post entitled "Maduro is a usurper.
 It's time to restore democracy in Venezuela"; he outlined Venezuela's erosion of democracy and his reasoning for the need to replace Maduro on an interim basis according to Venezuela's constitution.

 On 21 January, over two dozen National Guardsmen participated in a mutiny against Maduro with the assistance of residents in the area during the early morning hours.
-Government forces repressed the protestors tear gas and the officers were later captured.
+Government forces repressed the protestors with tear gas and the officers were later captured.
 During the night, over thirty communities in Caracas and surrounding areas participated in strong protests against the Maduro government.
 The strongest protests occurred in San José de Cotiza, where the rebel National Guardsmen were arrested, with demonstrations spreading throughout nearby communities, with cacerolazos heard throughout Caracas.
 One woman who was confused for a protester was killed in San José de Cotiza by members of a colectivo, who stole her phone.
 On 22 January, Vice President Mike Pence called Guaidó personally and assured him that the United States would support his declaration.